AdamSaffar/cleanstream-android-tv-public/README.md

 Repeat this setup only after uninstalling CleanStream, clearing its app data, factory-resetting the device, or replacing the filter pack with a newer release.

-### Updating

-Install a newer signed APK over the existing release installation, then copy newer filter files to the same folder when a new filter pack is published.
-Preserve a backup of the original filter pack before manually modifying any JSON files.

-> **Note:** Debug APKs and signed release APKs have different signing certificates.
-Android cannot ordinarily install one over the other as an update.
-Moving from a debug build to the signed release may require uninstalling the debug app first, which also removes local app data and filters.

 ## Permissions and local operation

 CleanStream uses an overlay to draw its replacement captions and a notification-listener component to observe the active Android media session.
 The current technical beta also uses `READ_LOGS`, granted through ADB, as part of its ad-boundary diagnostics.
 These requirements reflect the present Android implementation and would need to be reconsidered for a consumer-oriented release.

 The app works from locally installed filter files.
 It does not provide a Netflix subscription, redistribute Netflix video, or alter the underlying stream.
 Users remain responsible for their own streaming access and for ensuring that any filter packs, subtitle-derived materials, screenshots, or demonstration clips they distribute are handled lawfully.

-## Project notes

-CleanStream is independent and is not affiliated with, endorsed by, or sponsored by Netflix, VidAngel, ClearPlay, Google, Amazon, Samsung, or Apple.
-Netflix and the names of other services are trademarks of their respective owners.

-No software license has been selected for this repository yet.
-Until a license is added, readers should not assume that copying, redistributing, or modifying the source code is permitted.